-Timeline Snapshots
+Timeline snapshots

 A single snapshot is created every hour.
 Old snapshots are automatically deleted.
 By default, the first snapshot of the last ten days, months, and years are kept.
-Timeline snapshots are disabled by default.
+Using the YaST OS installation method (default), timeline snapshots are enabled, except for the root file system.

-Installation Snapshots
+Installation snapshots